 This tells you whether you are nearsighted or farsighted and how much correction your eyes need.
 If the numbers are negative, you are nearsighted.
 A plus sign means you are farsighted and could be in need of reading glasses.
 Usually, the worse your eyesight is, the further from zero the number will be.

 You might also see this written as “X”.
-This number between 0 and 180 represents the orientation of the astigmatism.
+This whole number between 0 and 180 represents the orientation of your astigmatism, not a power.

 Nearsightedness can occur if the cornea is curved too much or if the eyeball is too long.
 Nearsighted individuals have difficulty seeing far-away objects.
-Picture it like this: A child who is nearsighted is able to read a book well but has difficulty reading the chalkboard.
+Picture it like this: Someone who is nearsighted is able to read a book well but has difficulty reading street signs.
 Nearsighted prescriptions are signified with a minus sign and they increase at intervals (diopters) of 0.25.